The Essential Guide To Top Bar Hives

 How to build a top bar hive

-If you’re handy with tools and enjoy working with wood, then making a top bar hive at home is possible.
+Making a top bar hive at home is possible if you’re handy with tools and enjoy woodworking.
 While a Langstroth requires pinpoint precision when measuring, the dimensions of a top bar don’t need to be as exact.
-That’s because there’s only one hive body and you don’t need to fit additional boxes onto the top of it.
+There’s only one hive body, and you don’t need to fit additional boxes onto the top.

 Check out the video below to learn how to construct a top bar hive.